Have you struggled most of your life to communicate clearly with the people around you?

 Your first session will mostly be an evaluation.
 The goal here is to give your speech therapist a chance to evaluate your individual situation and get a better understanding of how best to help you.
 During this session, your speech therapist will ask you a lot of questions with the idea of getting a full picture of your health history.

-This helps them understand the presence of any contributing factors to your speech or language difficulties which you might not consider.
+This helps them understand the presence of any contributing factors to your speech or language difficulties which you might have not considered.

 They will also ask you or your primary caregiver about what your speech & language goals are.